Skip to Content

 Swim in the Olympic Hot Springs

-After visiting them myself I have to think it’s because none of these writers actually visited the Sol-Duc springs .
-It was a nice and somewhat unique treat, but not a you-must-do-this experience.
+After visiting them, I have to think it’s because none of these writers actually visited the Sol-Duc springs.
+It was somewhat unique and enjoyable, but not a must-do experience.

 There are 3 warm mineral baths and a freshwater pool.
 The pool is huge, cold and quite refreshing after a day’s hiking.
 Tween Traveler preferred it to the mineral pools and I imagine a lot of kids do because none of them had any problem jumping in.

-The pools are open until 9:00 in the summer and I would recommend coming to use them after 7:00 pm when it’s less busy and you pay a reduced fee.
+The pools are open until 9:00 pm in the summer.
+I recommend coming to use them after 7:00 pm, when it’s less busy and you pay a reduced fee.
 If you can’t do that, make a plan to spend a morning here.

 Avoid late afternoons when families staying at the Sol-Duc cabins go for a pre-dinner swim and park visitors drop by for their post-hiking soak.